 Performance of the Do 335

-Then, the Do 335 official tests were carried out in Rechlin and, with the exception of low stability problems due to the length of the aircraft, the reports of the test pilots were mostly positive.
+Then, the Do 335 official tests were carried out in Rechlin and, except for low stability problems due to the length of the aircraft, the reports of the test pilots were mostly positive.
 In particular the speed, acceleration, turning circle and the good handling of the aircraft surprised most pilots.
-Thus the development preceded quickly and without major problems.
+Thus, the development proceeded quickly and without major concerns.

 Although heavy, the Do 335 was powerful and very fast and, for understandable reasons, was the first aircraft to have a standard ejector seat.